CODE-Lab-IASTATE/MDO_course/README.md

 # MDO_course
-MDO course taught at Iowa State University
+MDO course taught at Iowa State University by Dr. Leifur Leifsson

 Requires python 3.7 and above to run